 Option 2.
 The Switch Witch.
 Your kids decide to let the Switch Witch take their candy and leave a toy in exchange.
 The downfall?
 Now the parents are hoarding the candy!

 Option 3.
 Use that halloween candy in delicious recipes.
-See several of our favorite desserts that incorporate candy here, here, here, and here.
-But then there is this recipe for the Candy Bar Cake.
-It’s the ultimate recipe to help you eat up that leftover candy.
+This recipe for the Candy Bar Cake is the ultimate recipe to help you eat up that leftover candy.
 And it is honestly incredible!

 You can use any kind of chocolate candy you’d like, or even a mishmash of whatever ends up in your kid’s halloween bucket!
 Top it off with some chocolate drizzle.

 - 1 package German Chocolate Cake Mix, 15.25 oz